-An important aspect of the Nano Active Stabilization System (NASS) is that the nano-hexapod continuously rotates around a vertical axis, whereas the external metrology is not.
+An important aspect of the Nano Active Stabilization System (NASS) is that the nano-hexapod is continuously rotating around a vertical axis while the external metrology is not.
 Such rotation induces gyroscopic effects that may impact the system dynamics and obtained performance.
-To study these effects, a model of a rotating suspended platform is first presented (Section 1) This model is simple enough to be able to derive its dynamics analytically and to understand its behavior, while still allowing the capture of important physical effects in play.
+To study these effects, a model of a rotating suspended platform is first presented (Section 1) This model is simple enough to be able to derive its dynamics analytically and to well understand its behavior, while still allowing to capture the important physical effects in play.

-Integral Force Feedback (IFF) is then applied to the rotating platform, and it is shown that the unconditional stability of IFF is lost due to the gyroscopic effects induced by the rotation (Section 2).
+Integral Force Feedback (IFF) is then applied to the rotating platform, and it is shown that the unconditional stability of IFF is lost due to gyroscopic effects induced by the rotation (Section 2).
 Two modifications of the Integral Force Feedback are then proposed.
-The first modification involves adding a high-pass filter to the IFF controller (Section 3).
-It is shown that the IFF controller is stable for some gain values, and that damping can be added to the suspension modes.
-The optimal high-pass filter cut-off frequency is computed.
+The first one consists of adding an high pass filter to the IFF controller (Section 3).
+It is shown that the IFF controller is stable for some values of the gain, and that damping can be added to the suspension modes.
+Optimal high pass filter cut-off frequency is computed.
 The second modification consists of adding a stiffness in parallel to the force sensors (Section 4).
-Under certain conditions, the unconditional stability of the IFF controller is regained.
-The optimal parallel stiffness is then computed.
-This study of adapting IFF for the damping of rotating platforms has been the subject of two published papers [1], [2].
+Under a certain condition, the unconditional stability of the the IFF controller is regained.
+Optimal parallel stiffness is then computed.
+This study of adapting IFF for the damping of rotating platforms was the subject of two published papers [1], [2].

 It is then shown that Relative Damping Control (RDC) is less affected by gyroscopic effects (Section 5).
-Once the optimal control parameters for the three tested active damping techniques are obtained, they are compared in terms of achievable damping, damped plant and closed-loop compliance and transmissibility (Section 6).
+Once the optimal control parameters for the three tested active damping techniques are obtained, they are compared in terms of achievable damping, obtained damped plant and closed-loop compliance and transmissibility (Section 6).

-The previous analysis was applied to three considered nano-hexapod stiffnesses $(k_n = 0.01 N/\mu m, k_n = 1 N/\mu m \text{ and } k_n = 100 N/\mu m)$ and the optimal active damping controller was obtained in each case (Section 7).
-Up until this section, the study was performed on a very simplistic model that only captures the rotation aspect, and the model parameters were not tuned to correspond to the NASS.
+The previous analysis is applied on three considered nano-hexapod stiffnesses ($k_n = 0.01 N/\mu m$, $k_n = 1 N/\mu m$ and $k_n = 100 N/\mu m$) and optimal active damping controller are obtained in each case (Section 7).
+Up until this section, the study was performed on a very simplistic model that just captures the rotation aspect and the model parameters were not tuned to corresponds to the NASS.
 In the last section (Section 8), a model of the micro-station is added below the suspended platform (i.e. the nano-hexapod) with a rotating spindle and parameters tuned to match the NASS dynamics.
-The goal is to determine whether the rotation imposes performance limitation on the NASS.
+The goal is to determine if the rotation imposes performance limitation for the NASS.